cc20002002/image_classification/README.md

 **Tutors** : Nicholas James, Zhuozhuo Tu, Liu Liu

 **Objectives:**

-The objective is to reproduce two or three existing state-of-the-art algorithms which are robust to label noise.
-For this purpose, we choose to reproduce the algorithms on these two paper:
+This project implements three algorithms based on support vector machine against class-dependent classification noise.

+The first algorithm extends an existing Expectation Maximisation method to class-dependent classification noise.
+The method was based on:
 1. Expectation Maximisation by [Biggio et al. [2011]](http://proceedings.mlr.press/v20/biggio11/biggio11.pdf)

+The second algorithm reproduces existing state-of-the-art algorithms which are robust to label noise.
+The algorithm is based on:
 2. Importance Reweighing by [Liu and Tao [2016]](https://arxiv.org/pdf/1411.7718.pdf)

-Based on the work of these pioneers, we also propose our heuristic approach, which we called:
+We also heuristically  propose a `quick and dirty' approach, which we called:
 3. Heuristic Approach by Relabelling

 This code will compare the performance of these three algorithms on two well-known dataset: